Article

 Improved postural control and alignment result from the synthesis of many interventions.
 This systematic review identified 41 postural interventions and categorized them into four classifications contributing to overall postural control and management.
 These are:

 The researchers then used the GRADE (Grading of Recommendations, Assessment, Development and Evaluation) and Evidence Alert Traffic Light to determine the quality of the evidence and make the recommendations displayed in the diagram below.
-The size and the color of the circle indicates the strength of the recommendation.
+The size of the circle equates to the volume of evidence published for the specific intervention and the color of the circle indicates the quality and strength of the recommendation.
+Here is how it works:

 Green light indicates “Go.”
 There is strong evidence for intervention effectiveness.